Booking terms and conditions - last updated November 2022

-The Association of Bonded Travel Organisers’ Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Inside Travel Group Limited and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Inside Travel Group Limited (5233) and in the event of their insolvency, protection is provided for:

-ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
-Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with Inside Travel Group Limited.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
+Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Inside Travel Group Limited.

 In accordance with EU Regulation No 2111/2005, we are required to bring to your attention the existence of a “Community list” which contains details of air carriers who are subject to an operating ban within the EU.
 The Community list is available for inspection at https://ec.europa.eu/transport/modes/air/safety/air-ban/search_en